IanJCV/todo/readme.md

     - ctrl+click on the text to remove the entry.
     - escape to save and exit
     - T to toggle always-on-top

+## building
+if for whatever reason you would like to build this, just have clang installed and run `build.bat noconsole` for the "release" build